 You need to consider covering the usual theft, loss or damage, and getting cover for parts that are temporarily detached for service, restoration or repairs, such as imported parts that might need replacing.

 If your car is in an accident and the claim decision treats it as a total loss, you need first option to buy the salvage (any parts of the car that can be saved and reused).

 You also need to be covered while your car is with the dealer, to ensure that any loss or damage is paid for.

 It’s important to have the true value and condition of your car independently assessed through a dealer or club.
 You definitely don’t want to be under-insured.

-The best bet is to compare them and see which works best for you and your loved one.
+The best bet is to compare your insurance options, speak to a knowledgeable Guru, and see which works best for you and your loved one.

 And by that, of course, we mean the car.

 CompareGuru knows what's good - you'll never need another insurance comparison tool again!